unicorn-bi/Unicorn-BCI-Core-Unity-Bandpower-Interface/README.md

 </p>

 **Note:**<br>
-A mac device is required to build for macOs
+A mac device is required to build for macOS

 ## Deploy to Android

-1. Select 'macOS' as Target Platform.
+1. Select 'Android' as Target Platform.
 2. Select target architecture
 3. Click 'Build'